Below you will find pages that utilize the taxonomy term “Centos”

 Following the instructions here I found the process fairly painless.
 However there were 1 or two little niggles which caused various issues which I will detail here.

 The servers were minimal CentOS 6.5 installs, with Gluster volumes shared via CTDB.
+The extra packages installed had mostly come from the EPEL or Glusterfs repositories, and I believe this is where the issues arise - third party repositories.

 Installing dig on a CentOS or Red Hat machine